-Qualification requires clubs to have at least one representative attend the District Grants Seminar (12th May 2017).
+Qualification requires clubs to have at least one representative attend the District Grants Seminar (May annually).
 However, the District Foundation Committee strongly encourages clubs to have both the President and Club Foundation Committee Chair for the coming Rotary year, attend this seminar.

 Qualification also requires clubs to sign a Memorandum of Understanding (MOU) with the district, agreeing to its terms, and TRF's Terms and Conditions for Grants.
-The MOU is to be signed by the coming year's President and President Elect.
+The MOU is to be signed by the incoming President and President Elect.
+This document, with original signatures, is to be sent to the District Grants Chair.
+Keep a copy for your club.